totzyuta/lightest-sinatra-app-for-heroku/README.md

 ## With Database

-To use database, first add heroku-postgresql.
+To use database, first add heroku-postgresql after creating heroku app.
 (To use heroku command, heroku tool-belt should be installed in your computer.)

 ```
+$ heroku create
 $ heroku addons:create heroku-postgresql
 ```

 And create an app and push the souce.

 ```
-$ heroku create sinatra-app
 $ git push heroku master
 ```